Zedelghem/pystatic/README.md

     'Tags' is a list of classes that will be added to the \<li> object representing your post on the front page as well as to the \<div> and \<h1> representing your post on the individual post page.

     'Excerpt' sets the manual excerpt for the post, if would like to do so.
+However, excerpts need to be turned on in the configuration file to work.

 3. The script does two main things.
 First, it generates an unordered list (\<ul>) of all posts and injects it to the template file for index.html.
 It does so by replacing a placeholder, by default it's '<!--###POSTS_LIST###-->'.
 Second, for every post it converts its content from Markdown to HTML (using Python markdown library) and creates a file for it using a template file for post.
 It also does so by replacing a placeholder, '<!--###POST_CONTENT###-->' by default.